com-480-data-visualization/project-2023-data-divas/Milestones/MILESTONE1.md

 // put this here, was before in the dataset part: ...
 The data are presented in various formats, including tables, graphs, and interactive visualizations. ... //

 > - What others have already done with the data?
+> From the [Emissions by sector]([url](https://ourworldindata.org/emissions-by-sector#sector-by-sector-where-do-global-greenhouse-gas-emissions-come-from)), we could obtain the CO2 emission evolution by sector by the selected country, which help us have a great understanding about the CO2 emission trend in the country that audiences have interests.
 > - Why is your approach original?
+> Compared to the research above, we produce a broader view about the CO2 emission around the world not just focusing on an interested country, therefore, the audience could compare the CO2 emission between countries.
+Besides, they could explore the CO2 emission information on the countries that they have not noticed before.
+What's more, we hope to make our visualization as interactive as possible so that audiences have higher flexibility to explore the information they want.
 > - What source of inspiration do you take?
 Visualizations that you found on other websites or magazines (might be unrelated to your data).
-> - In case you are using a dataset that you have already explored in another context (ML or ADA course, semester project...), you are required to share the report of that work to outline the differences with the submission for this class.
+Our source of inspiration is from [worldpoverty]([url](https://worldpoverty.io/map)) website, which produces a interactive world map with high flexibility.
+Our goal is trying to visualize the information in a convienient, concise and polished way.